-As shown in our newly created Developer Portal, in addition to the Responsible Disclosure bounty program, I also introduced the “Public Bounty Program” for the genearl development.
+As shown in our newly created Developer Portal, in addition to the Responsible Disclosure bounty program, I also introduced a “Public Bounty Program” for the general development.

 - Submit a (non critical) bug or feature request

 - Show the support to the idea